 We recognize the great importance of the early years of education in laying the foundations for learning throughout life.
 We seek to create an environment that is designed to educate and enrich each child socially, emotionally, intellectually, physically, and aesthetically.
 We acknowledge the important role of families as the principal influence in the lives of young children.
 We aim to foster this through a constructive partnership between school and home.

 Teachers provide a model for children.
 We listen to, talk with, and observe the children carefully, to help them communicate what they are experiencing and to challenge them to think further.
 We strive to make children’s thinking visible to themselves.
 Children are recognized as inquirers.
-Their inquiry takes many forms and is the basis of well-crafted units of exploration with universal transdisciplinary themes that form part of the International Baccalaureate Primary Years Programme at HIS.
-Finally, we reinforce friendship and social growth through cooperative learning activities and a family atmosphere enabling children from all over the world to learn to work together and appreciate each other
+Their inquiry takes many forms and is the basis of well-crafted units of exploration with universal transdisciplinary themes that form part of the PYP at HIS.
+Finally, we reinforce friendship and social growth through cooperative learning activities and a family atmosphere enabling children from all over the world to learn to work together and appreciate each other.

 The Early Childhood program begins with a class for 3-year old students.
 It is a half-day program running from 7:30am – 11:45am.
 There is no lunch break – students will be dismissed for lunch.
+(This situation is currently under review and we are looking into extending the school day for students in EC1.)
 The emphasis of the program is not on formalized learning.
 Children develop their skills and learn through exploration and play.
 The 3-year old class has its own separate classroom and shared play area, but also interacts and integrates with the Early Childhood 2 and Kindergarten classes, when appropriate.
 Students should be three years old by October 1, and completely toilet trained to enter the program.
 A maximum of 14 students, per class, will be accepted.

 Elementary Core Curriculum

-Through the Elementary School core curriculum children are provided with a variety of challenging and developmentally appropriate learning experiences designed to make learning pleasurable and meaningful.
-The flexible structure of the classroom day in the Elementary grades accommodates the students’ divergent backgrounds, learning styles and readiness for academic skills, encouraging them to progress at their individual rates and to develop a sense of responsibility for their own learning.
+In alignment with the PYP, the Elementary School core curriculum affords students a variety of challenging and developmentally appropriate learning experiences designed to make learning pleasurable and meaningful.
+The core curriculum incorporates six subject areas: Language, Mathematics, Sciences, Social students, Arts, Physical, Social and Personal education.
+The flexible structure of the classroom day in the elementary grades accommodates the students’ divergent backgrounds, learning styles and readiness for academic skills, encouraging them to progress at their individual rates and to develop a sense of responsibility for their own learning.

 A description of subjects in the core curriculum is as follows: